decaprime/LeadAHorseToWater/README.md

 # Default value: -570287766
 BreedingRequiredItem = -570287766

+## This is the name of the required item that will be consumed.
+# Setting type: String
+# Default value: special fish
+BreedingCostItemName = special fish

 ## This is the amount of the required item consumed.
 # Setting type: Int32
 # Default value: 1